Denton, Greater Manchester: Coal mining

 Denton is on the Lancashire coalfield and once had a number of collieries.
 These included the Ellis Colliery (which became Denton Colliery), Top Pit, Hard Mine Pit and, further south and near to the River Tame, Hulmes Pit.
 Much of the coal that they produced was consumed by local industry, there being an abundance of steam powered mills in the area.

 Denton Colliery was the largest of these mines and eventually absorbed the other local pits, often using their shafts for ventilation or, in the case of Hulmes Pit, as a pumping station to drain water from the main workings.
 Denton Colliery was connected to the London & North Western Railway's line from Guide Bridge to Stockport by a standard gauge tramway.
 The tramway was worked by steam power, rather than horses, as evidenced by a photograph held in the Tameside Local History Library archives.

 In 1926, miners at Denton Colliery joined the national strike against reduced wages and longer working hours.
 This dispute led to the General Strike (3–12 May 1926).
 When the General Strike was called off, coal miners stayed out for several more months.

 As the strike started to crumble, miners at Denton Colliery remained steadfast, not returning to work until 5 November 1926, some 6 weeks and one day after their colleagues at the nearby Ashton Moss Colliery, the only other significant colliery left in Tameside at that time.
 They returned to face longer working hours and their pre-strike rates of pay.

 Unfortunately, months without maintenance during the strike had taken their toll on many coal mines.
 Denton Colliery had flooded to the extent that it was no longer workable and the Denton Colliery Co. went into voluntary liquidation in 1929.
 The headstock was demolished in 1932 and the shaft was finally filled and capped in 1974.

 Some traces of Denton Colliery can still be found.
 The colliery offices on Stockport Road still stand and are now the showroom of a company of monumental stonemasons.
 Behind the office building is a small section of wall from the colliery.
 On the opposite side of the road and slightly nearer to Crown Point is the building that once housed the local mines rescue station, now two private houses.
-Two miner's cottages, much altered and now converted into one house, stand near the junction of Stockport Road and Cemetery Road.
+Two miners' cottages, much altered and now converted into one house, stand near the junction of Stockport Road and Cemetery Road.
 The foundations of Hulmes Pit were excavated in the early 1970s and can still be seen.
 Parts of the track bed of the tramway to Denton Colliery can still be traced, both on modern maps and on the ground, as can traces of a canal, known as the Beat Bank Branch, intended to link local collieries to the Stockport branch of the Ashton Canal at Reddish, which was partially built and then abandoned.